USB 3.0 external drive not recognized in Windows 10/11

 - Right-click on the Unallocated space, and go to New Simple Volume.

-- Set the size of the new volume, and you’re good to go.
+- Set the new volume’s size, and you’re good to go.

-- Re-connect your USB 3.0 hard disk drive with your computer, and it should be accessible.
+- Re-connect your USB 3.0 hard disk drive with your computer, which should be accessible.

 Note: If even Disk Management can’t recognize the hard drive, your problem might be a little complicated.

-First, try some basic solutions, like checking if the driver is up to date, or try to plug it into another USB port, in case you have a bad USB port.
+First, try some basic solutions, like checking if the driver is up to date or trying to plug it into another USB port in case of a bad USB port.

 If the Disk Management tool seems too complicated to use, there are third-party solutions that you can use to format your drive.